 Where to Seek Help

-If you suspect that one of your loved ones has been abused or neglected in a nursing home, or even worse, if they lost their lives as a result of negligence or abuse, please do not hesitate to contact our Elk Grove or Sacramento law offices.
+If you suspect that one of your loved ones has been abused or neglected in a nursing home, or even worse, if they lost their lives as a result of negligence or abuse, please do not hesitate to contact our Elk Grove law office.